 Now it is time to get more serious about your homework.
 Familiarize yourself with the department members and the courses offered.
-Look in the most recent March issue of a journal called Academe, which lists the average salaries for assistant, associate and full professor for almost every school in the country.
-The salary listed for an assistant professor includes those with 6 years of teaching experience, but keep in mind that science faculty often get higher salaries.
+In the most recent March issue of the journal Academe, you will find a listing of the average salaries for assistant, associate, and full professor for almost every school in the country.
+The salary listed for an assistant professor includes those with six years of teaching experience; science faculty often get higher salaries.
 This information will tell you what to expect as a reasonable salary offer.
 Read all the papers published by department members during the last five years as listed in Science Citation Index.
-Prepare a five-year research plan with an explanation of how it involves students.
+Prepare a five year research plan with an explanation of how it involves students.
 Also compile a list of equipment (with prices) that you will need to teach and conduct research.